 required for program

-Prepare for a career in studio production by developing your creative process and artistic techniques in studio areas such as drawing, ceramics, printmaking, sculpting, and painting.
-The art program introduces you to a variety of media as well as concepts in aesthetics, art history, and art criticism.
-This degree also lays the foundation for further graduate study.
+Prepare for a career in studio production while developing your creative process and techniques.
+You'll explore a variety of media, including drawing, ceramics, printmaking, sculpting, and painting.
+You'll also study concepts in art history, aesthetics, and art criticism.

 Faith is the foundation of who we are and it fuels what we do.
 God’s creative work in our lives gives us the confidence to use our struggles as inspiration, to fuel our creative fire and point back to Him.
 You can learn how the joy, hardships, and discovery in your faith can produce remarkable results in your own work.